 The associations pane allows you to define an initial set of rules to match entities to your checker.
 These rules define the subset of entities the entity type you've chosen that this alert checker will apply to.
 The initial form allows the creation of a single association, but multiple associations can be added later for more flexibility.

-The format of both the device and entity association conditions are the same as for the checker conditions and use the same test evaluators explained in the table above.
-The device association conditions match against device attributes like hostname, os, distribution, location and sysObjectID.
-The Entity association conditions likewise match against entity attributes like a port's ifDescr, ifAlias or ifSpeed, a processor's description or a BGP session's remote AS.
+The format of the alerter assocation rules are similar to the checker conditions and use the same test evaluators explained in the table above.
+The association conditions can match against device attributes like hostname, os, distribution, location and sysObjectID and against entity attributes like a port's ifDescr, ifAlias or ifSpeed, a processor's description or a BGP session's remote AS.